George S. Tavlas

 George S. Tavlas is a Greek-American economist.
 Tavlas has been the Alternate to the Governor of the Bank of Greece for the European Central Bank since 2008.
-He is also a Distinguished Visiting Fellow at the Hoover Institution at Stanford University.
+He has been a Distinguished Visiting Fellow at the Hoover Institution at Stanford University since 2016.

 Tavlas was the Director General of the Bank of Greece from 2010 to 2013, and a member of the General Council and the Monetary Policy Council of the Bank of Greece from 2013 to 2020.
-He was also an advisor to the governors when the country entered the Eurozone, and was involved in the management and resolution of the Greek government-debt crisis.
+He was also an advisor to the Greek central bank's governor when the country entered the Eurozone, and was involved in the management and resolution of the Greek government-debt crisis.

 Life and work

 Tavlas was born in Worcester, Massachusetts to parents who immigrated to the United States from Greece.
 He earned his B.A. from Babson College and his M.A. from New York University (NYU).
 He then earned his Ph.D. from NYU in 1977 after completing his dissertation titled: Essays on the Doctrinal Development of Milton Friedman's Monetary Economics.

 Tavlas started his career as an economist in the U.S. Department of State.
 He was an advisor for the World Bank and the Organization for Economic Cooperation and Development.
 Before joining the Bank of Greece, he was a Division Chief at the International Monetary Fund.
-At the Bank of Greece, he published a 2020 paper on the Chicago Plan.

 In addition to his roles at the Bank of Greece, from 2016 to 2019, Tavlas formed a part of the supervisory board of the Hellenic Corporation for Assets and Participations (HCAP), the sovereign wealth fund of the Greek state.
 During his tenure, he assisted in the creation and implementation of the policies responsible for the privatization of state-held assets in Greece as well as the supervision of the portfolio of state-held assets in Greece.